 Meet The Team

-Marlborough College Open Minds is headed by a team of outstanding teachers who between them have a wealth of experience in language schools and other teaching environments, along with a passion for delivering innovative and exciting learning experiences for young people.
+Open Minds is headed by a team of outstanding teachers who between them have a wealth of experience in language schools and other teaching environments, along with a passion for delivering innovative and exciting learning experiences for young people.
 It is a unique strength of Open Minds that this team of teachers also provides the pastoral care in the boarding houses – we believe strongly in the idea of a holistic education in which teachers and students work together inside the classroom and live together outside it in a dynamic, exciting environment designed to maximise the learning experience and help the students to reach their potential.

-Sam Ponsford, Director of Marlborough College Open Minds
+Sam Ponsford, Course Director

 Sam has taught English as a foreign language for many years both in the UK and in his current home of Galicia, North West Spain.
-Having grown up in Marlborough and attended the College he went on to work with young people in a diverse range of educational contexts.
+Having grown up in Marlborough and attended the College there, he went on to work with young people in a diverse range of educational contexts.
 These have included residential schools, care homes and in the outdoors, where his love for adventurous activities has allowed him to help students to grow in confidence.
 He takes great pleasure in bringing together his many passions and interests to create memorable and enriching educational experiences that are of use far beyond the classroom.
-He brings this approach to his role as Director of Open Minds to create a course that is dynamic, engaging and inspiring for the students and that they will remember long after the course has finished.
+He brings this approach to his role as Course Director of Open Minds to create a course that is dynamic, engaging and inspiring for the students and that they will remember long after the course has finished.

 Tom Burgess, Head of Activities

 Tom has a wide range of experience working with young people in different learning environments; from teaching English as a foreign language in Thailand, to working as a Housemaster in a boarding school.
 Tom’s expertise is using the outdoors to engage people in meaningful and memorable experiences.
 A background in play and youth work means Tom has an arsenal of fun activities that can be employed to inspire personal development and promote positive relationships.
-Tom brings together all of his huge range of talents, interests and inspiration to design and deliver an extra-curricular programme of activities and excursions that ensures all students have a truly memorable experience during their time in Marlborough.
+Tom brings together all of his huge range of talents, interests and inspiration to design and deliver an extra-curricular programme of activities and excursions that ensures all students have a truly memorable experience during their time at Open Minds.
 If you wish to develop your creativity, adventurous spirit and sense of fun, Tom and his programme will make sure you're not disappointed.

-Nicola Mitchell - Head of Learn English
+Nicola Mitchell - Head of Pastoral

 Nicola has worked as an English teacher and manager for over 12 years in the UK and Spain and is enthusiastic about educating and caring for young people.
 Having studied her degree in modern languages, Nicola has a profound understanding of language acquisition and grammar and applies this knowledge to her pedagogic approach.